tiequan12345/tiequan-pnl-webapp/docs/price-refresh-workflow.md

 2. Verify the endpoint is accessible from GitHub's servers
 3. Check application logs for detailed error messages
 4. Ensure API keys are valid and have sufficient rate limits

+### Snapshots Not Created
+1. Confirm the `PortfolioSnapshot` migration has been applied (`pnpm prisma migrate dev`)
+2. Verify the refresh run logged `snapshot_recorded` and no snapshot-related errors
+3. Query `/api/pnl` (or the database) to ensure new rows exist after a refresh
+4. If the table is empty despite successful refreshes, investigate connection permissions or transaction rollback logs

 ### Authentication Issues
 1. Verify `REFRESH_AUTH_HEADER` format matches your middleware expectations